jbms/sphinx-immaterial/docs/customization.rst

     /1.0
     /2.0

-Whereas Sphinx must be executed seperately for each version of the documentation you are building.
+Whereas Sphinx must be executed separately for each version of the documentation you are building.

 .. code-block:: text